jrblevin/deft/README.md

 Getting Started
 ---------------

-To start using it, place it somewhere in your Emacs load-path and add the line

-    (require 'deft)

-in your `.emacs` file.
-Then run <kbd>M-x deft</kbd> to start.
+Once you have installed Deft following one of the above methods, you can simply run <kbd>M-x deft</kbd> to start Deft.
 It is useful to create a global keybinding for the `deft` function (e.g., a function key) to start it quickly (see below for details).